JetBrains/gradle-changelog-plugin/README.md

 All the methods are available via the `changelog` extension and allow for reading the changelog file within the Gradle tasks to provide the latest (or specific) change notes.

-> **Note:** Following methods depend on the `changelog` extension, which is set in the *Configuration*
+> **Note:** Following methods depend on the `changelog` extension, which is set in the *Configuration* [build phase][build-phases].
-> [build phase][build-phases].
-To make it running properly, it's required to place the configuration before the fist
+> To make it run properly, it's required to place the configuration before the fist usage of such a method.
-> usage of such a method.
-Alternatively, you can pass the Gradle closure to the task, which will postpone the method
+> Alternatively, you can pass the Gradle closure to the task, which will postpone the method invocation.
-> invocation.

 ### `get`